Soveha07/Uniseek-FE/README.md

 # UniSeek Frontend

-UniSeek is a web application designed to help fresh high school graduates in Cambodia choose the right university major.
+UniSeek is a web application designed to help fresh high school graduates in Cambodia choose the right university.
 The frontend is built using **React** with **TypeScript**.

 ## Features